moq-wg/moq-transport/draft-lcurley-warp.md

 A subscription MAY be updated by sending a SUBSCRIBE message with the same Subscribe ID.

 * Track Count
-The number of track IDs that follow, which are variable integers.
+The number of track IDs that follow.

 * Track IDs
-A list of track identifiers, at least one of which SHOULD be transmitted.
+A list of track identifiers, each of which is a variable integer.
 The receiver SHOULD arrange the list in preferred order; for example 1080p takes precidence over 480p.
-The sender SHOULD choose the track to transmit based on this preferred order, the track availablity, and network conditions.
+The sender SHOULD transmit at least one track based on this preferred order, the track availablity, and network conditions.

 When no tracks are specified, the receiver indicates that it wants to cancel the subscription with the same ID.